teamdeeson/codex/docs/working-at-deeson/personal-goals-and-development.md

 This section of the handbook explains how we set goals and ensure that everyone gets the right feedback to help them achieve those goals.

-This is a new approach that we’re introducing for a six month trial from April 2016 to October 2016.
+This is a new approach that we’re introducing for a trial from April 2016 to November 2016.

 # The basics of goal setting